bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 30°
-- Overcast
+- Mostly Cloudy
 - 94% humidity
-- 8 mph wind
+- 9 mph wind
-- 100% cloud cover
+- 70% cloud cover
-- 30 AQI 🟩
+- 29 AQI 🟩
 - About 10.6 inches of snow on the ground